KamilaDyn/customers-list-react/README.md

 ## Introduction

 <p>Repository contains two folders for server in node and client for react app.
-The idea to create thi project it was just for self-studying, just for practice react and node.js.
+The idea to create this project was just for self-studying, practice react, and node.js.
-Sometimes to times , project is updated.
-Repository, production branch is deployd in free trial <a href='https://render.com/ '> render hosting for developers</a></p>
+Sometimes to times, the project is updated.
+Repository, production branch is deployed in free trial <a href='https://render.com/ '> render hosting for developers</a></p>

 ## Customer Table Description

 <div>
-</p>This repository contains two folder client and server.
-Clean folder contains react app which has
+</p>This repository contains two folders client and server.
+The client folder contains react app which has
  3 pages</p>

 <div>